 Exploring Tryon Palace in New Bern NC

-This article was originally published on October 10, 2017.
+This article was originally published on October 10, 2017 and also appears on NC Tripping.
 It has been maintained and updated (as of May 29, 2019) to reflect current viewpoints and travel trends.

 Fun Facts & Tryon Palace History

 The Governor’s Palace was built for Governor William Tryon to serve as the first permanent capital of the Colony of North Carolina.
 However, he only spent one year there after it was completed in 1770.
 George Washington even visited in 1791 when he toured the South.
 A recreation of the original is what visitors will encounter today, as a fire destroyed the main building in 1798.
 Locals successfully rebuilt it in 1959.
 That is, after years of tireless efforts led by Maude Latham and the state-created Tryon Palace Commission.
 Visitors can learn about the Palace and a variety of other historic buildings nearby through a series of tours that are organized by the Tryon Palace Foundation.

 You can learn more about Tryon Palace through this book produced by the Tryon Palace Commission.

 Since Tryon Palace is a popular spot for group tours and school field trips, I’d recommend arriving early to avoid the crowds.
 It was busy when we got there around noon, although it was a weekend, so keep that in mind.
 New Bern can get quite hot in the summer, so the early morning would be best if you’re visiting this part of the coast during the hotter months.
 The homes and the Governor’s Palace are all air-conditioned, so your tours through the homes will remain cool.
 Fall and spring seem to be the most picturesque times to see the gardens.
 However, all the buildings that make up Tryon Palace are beautiful throughout the year.